Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - He has handled 137, or 28.4%, of his team's 483 rushing attempts this season.

-- The Eagles have thrown the ball in 47.3% of their plays from scrimmage this year while running the ball 52.7% of the time.
+- The Eagles have called a pass in 47.3% of their plays from scrimmage this year while staying on the ground 52.7% of the time.
 This offensive attack ranks ninth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with Washington.